 - Whether you’re boiling it with water and salt, milk and butter, or sugar and lemon juice, there are plenty of ways to bring out its natural sweetness while adding an extra layer of flavor.

-- Leftover cooked corn can be reheated both in the microwave as well as on the stovetop.
+- Leftover cooked corn can be reheated in the microwave and on the stovetop.

 Perfectly Boiled Corn On The Cob